-At the end of the SECOND semester you will be able to reach level A2 Advanced in German, as defined by the Common European Framework of Languages (CEFR), emphasizing speaking and listening skills.
+At the end of the SECOND semester you will be able to reach level A2 Advanced in German, as defined by the Common European Framework of Languages (CEFR), focusing on all four language skills (speaking, listening, writing and reading).
 Please see table below.

-Level A2 Common European Framework of Languages UNDERSTANDING SPEAKING WRITING Listening Reading Spoken interaction Spoken production Writing Student can understand phrases and the highest frequency vocabulary related to areas of most immediate personal relevance (i.e. very basic personal and familial information, shopping, local area, employment).
+CEFR Level A2 for Dutch (speaking) students UNDERSTANDING SPEAKING WRITING Listening Reading Spoken interaction Spoken production Writing Student can understand phrases and the highest frequency vocabulary related to areas of most immediate personal relevance (i.e. very basic personal and familial information, shopping, local area, employment).
 Can catch the main point in short, clear, simple messages and announcements.
 Student can read very short, simple texts.
 Can find specific, predictable information in simple everyday material such as advertisements, prospectuses, menus and timetables and can understand short simple personal letters.
 Student can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar topics and activities.
 Can handle very short social exchanges, even though he/she can't usually understand enough to keep the conversation going himself/herself.
 Student can use a series of phrases and sentences to describe in simple terms family and other people, living conditions, educational background and present or most recent job.
 Student can write short, simple notes and messages relating to matters in areas of immediate need.
 Can write a very simple personal letter, for example thanking someone for something.